jagannathpanigrahi313/DSA/Lecture_Notes.md

           2
           8
 ```
 H.W 1) Figure out how to find if a number is power of 2 without any loop
+bitwise method
 ```cpp
 #include <iostream>
 using namespace std;